 - MS-DOS, the operating system on a floppy disk

-- MS NET, the operating system which was used on DOS (disk operating systems) networks; it provided the essentials of networking while being connected to a server running DOS
+- MS NET, the operating system that was used on DOS (disk operating systems) networks; it provided the essentials of networking while being connected to a server running DOS

 - Windows Mobile operating system: Microsoft discontinued its phone OS business as it was not being received properly in the market; It may come up with a new Surface phone but that would mean waiting a bit until they finalize the project.

-After Windows 98, came Windows ME (millennium) that served as a lightweight operating system, and Windows 2000, but they didn’t gain any popularity and were replaced by Windows XP.
+After Windows 98, came Windows ME (millennium) which served as a lightweight operating system, and Windows 2000, but they didn’t gain any popularity and were replaced by Windows XP.

 Beyond that, the operating systems were Windows Vista and Windows 8.0 as they did not receive any good reviews.
-Windows 8.1 was acceptable and now Windows 10 is being offered by Microsoft.
+Windows 8.1 was acceptable and now Windows 11 and Windows 10 are being offered by Microsoft.

 Discontinued Microsoft Products